 Assertive discipline is used to actively encourage appropriate behaviour through recognising, acknowledging and rewarding specific behaviour we wish to promote.
 We believe children learn from their peers and that positive re-enforcement of appropriate behaviour is more successful than negative re-enforcement of inappropriate behaviour.
 This also aids the development of self-confidence.
 This is done by;

-- Giving your attention to the children who are displaying the required behaviour - Praising and naming each specific child - Ensuring all other children in the class / group are aware - Praise others as they follow
+- Giving attention to the children who are displaying the required behaviour - Positive reinforcement i.e. - o Praising and naming each specific child who is behaving well - o Ensuring all other children in the class / group are aware